 Indeed, Figo does offer a few features that don’t come standard among pet insurance providers.
 For example, coverage comes with the Pet Cloud, a cloud-based medical history and planning application that allows you to manage your cat’s insurance claims and medical life from your smartphone.

-In addition to medical management, the Pet Cloud is a full-spectrum pet management app with interesting features like pet geolocation and pet-specific landmark discovery.
+In addition to medical management, the Pet Cloud is a full-spectrum pet management app with interesting features like 24/7 live vet chat, geolocation, and pet-specific landmark discovery.